Supervisor Supreme Moore Omokunde was first elected to the Milwaukee County Board of Supervisors on April 7, 2015, and re-elected in 2016 and 2018.

 Supervisor Moore Omokunde is Chair of the Health and Human Needs Committee and a member of the budget-setting Finance and Audit Committee.
 He also serves on the Milwaukee Public Museum Board of Directors and on the Milwaukee County Human Rights Commission.

-He won the Democratic primary election on August 11, 2020 taking 49% of the vote in a three-way race.
+He won the Democratic primary election on August 11, 2020 taking 49% of the vote in a three-way race, and went on to win the general election on November 3, 2020.